 We respect your data and only store it for as long as is absolutely necessary for the intended purpose.
-(Principle of data minimization according to article 5 c GDPR and article.
-6 IV FADP.
+(Principle of data We respect your data and only store it for as long as is absolutely necessary for the intended purpose (Principle of data minimization according to article 5 c GDPR and article 4 para.
+2 FADP.
 We delete the data at the latest after termination of the contractual relationship.
 This is subject to legal warranty and comparable obligations.
 In the case of statutory archiving obligations, deletion takes place after their expiry according to country specific legal requirements.
 In the case of data provided to us by the client as part of an order, we delete the data in accordance with the specifications of the order.
 Personal data is only collected, processed and used to the extent that it is necessary for the establishment, content or amendment of the legal relationship (inventory data).
-This is done on the basis of article 6 I b GDPR, which allows us to process data to fulfil a contract or pre-contractual measures.
-The right to deletion in accordance with article 17 GDPR is always reserved, provided that the legal requirements for this are met.
+This is done on the basis of article 6 para.
+1 b GDPR, which allows us to process data to fulfill a contract or pre-contractual measures.
+The right to deletion in accordance with article 17 GDPR is always reserved, provided that the legal requirements for this right are met.
 In addition, we store daily backups of our data in order to comply with the principle of data availability.
 The backup data is automatically deleted after 30 days.
 The data deletion procedure is documented in an internal policy.

 H. Your rights

-On the basis of article 15 GDPR and article 19 of the FADP, you have the right to request confirmation from us as to whether personal data concerning you is being processed.
-To do so, contact us via one of the channels mentioned under point I.
+On the basis of article 15 GDPR and article 4 para.
+3 of the FADP, you have the right to request confirmation from us as to whether personal data concerning you is being processed.
+To do so, contact us via the contact section above.

-Pursuant to article 15 GDPR and article 19 FADP, you also have the right to obtain from us, at any time and free of charge, information about the data stored about you, as well as a copy of this data in accordance with the legal provisions, by contacting us through a channel as described in Section A.
+Pursuant to article 15 GDPR and article 8 para.
+1 FADP, you also have the right to obtain from us, at any time and free of charge, information about the data stored about you, as well as a copy of this data in accordance with the legal provisions, by contacting us through the contact section above.